 Wildlife Watching and Nature Trails

 In addition to these trails, visitors are welcome to explore the refuge on foot.
-Be sure to ask refuge staff for brochures that provide information on plants and animals, specifically the refuge’s amazing birding hotspots.
-Peninsula Trail (3/4 mile)
+Be sure to ask refuge staff for brochures that provide information on plants and animals, specifically the refuge’s amazing birdinghotspots.

-: This is one of two trails near the refuge’s headquarters.
-The first ¼ mile is paved and leads to an accessible fishing dock.
-The trail includes interpretive and educational signage that will teach you about the wildlife and habitat found on the refuge.
+Peninsula Trail (1/2 mile): This is one of two trails near the refuge’s headquarters.
+The first ¼ mile is paved and leads to a hand-cap accessible fishing dock and restroom facilities.
+The trail includes interpretive and educational panels that will teach you about the wildlife and habitat found on the refuge.
 Several park benches along the trail offer visitors an opportunity to sit, listen and enjoy.
 After the first ¼ mile, the trail is unpaved and goes for another 1/2 mile (unpaved).
-Here you can see great view of the Bill Williams River delta.
+Here you can see great views of the Bill Williams River delta.
 This is also an excellent location for wildlife watching, especially birds.
-To add to your adventure, this trail is linked to the State of Arizona’s Oasis Desert Quest
+To add to your adventure, this trail is linked to the State of Arizona’s Oasis Desert Quest.

 Fishing for striped, largemouth and smallmouth bass, catfish, bluegill and other fish is permitted on Lake Havasu.
 Lighted shoreline fishing facilities on the refuge are available for use 24 hours a day.
 Please use catch-and-release techniques with any native fish captured and report your catch to refuge personnel.